 The paper was set out to identify the prevailing relationship between non-performing loans and profitability performance of commercial banks in Ghana.
 Previous studies in Ghana are few and studies in general were inconclusive.
-Motivated to fill this gap a descriptive statistics and panel data regression analysis The study found the fixed effects model to be the most appropriate method to analyse the data.
+Motivated to fill this gap a descriptive statistics and panel data regression analysis were employed on secondary data collected from five commercial banks listed on the Ghana Stock Exchange for a period of 10 years ??2006 -2015).

+The study found the fixed effects model to be the most appropriate method to analyse the data.
 A detailed analysis of the results from the fixed effects model is presented.
-The study finds that nonperforming loans has an effect on profitability in Ghanaian banks as expected, with CAR having a positive significant effect and NPLR having a negative significant effect on profitability at the 1% level of significance in line with the study by Ara et al (2009).
-This suggests that credit risk management could be used to enhance profitability in banks by increasing capital adequacy requirements.
+The study finds that nonperforming loans has an effect on profitability in Ghanaian banks as expected, with CAR having a positive signi fican t effect and NPLR having a negative significant effect on profitability at the 1% level of significance in line with the study by ??ra et al (2009).
+This suggests that credit risk management could be used to enhance pro fitability in banks by increasing capital adequacy requirements.